PHYSICAL LAYER

 How to view existing joins in Physical Layer:

-If Joins are imported due to relationship defined at database level, you could view these joins following below steps:
+at database level, you could view these joins following below steps:

 OR